csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 # Distributed Databases

-Unlike parallel systems, in which the processors are tightly coupled and consti- tute a single database system, a distributed database system consists of loosely coupled sites that share no physical components.
+Unlike parallel systems, in which the processors are tightly coupled and constitute a single database system, a distributed database system consists of loosely coupled sites that share no physical components.
 Furthermore, the database sys- tems that run on each site may have a substantial degree of mutual independence.
 We discussed the basic structure of distributed systems in Chapter 17.

 Each site may participate in the execution of transactions that access data at one site, or several sites.
 The main difference between centralized and distributed database systems is that, in the former, the data reside in one single location, whereas in the latter, the data reside in several locations.
 This distribution of data is the cause of many difficulties in transaction processing and query processing.
 In this chapter, we address these difficulties.

-We start by classifying distributed databases as homogeneous or heteroge- neous, in Section 19.1.
+We start by classifying distributed databases as homogeneous or heterogeneous, in Section 19.1.
 We then address the question of how to store data in a distributed database in Section 19.2.
-In Section 19.3, we outline a model for trans- action processing in a distributed database.
-In Section 19.4, we describe how to implement atomic transactions in a distributed database by using special com- mit protocols.
+In Section 19.3, we outline a model for transaction processing in a distributed database.
+In Section 19.4, we describe how to implement atomic transactions in a distributed database by using special commit protocols.
 In Section 19.5, we describe concurrency control in distributed databases.
 In Section 19.6, we outline how to provide high availability in a dis- tributed database by exploiting replication, so the system can continue processing transactions even when there is a failure.
-We address query processing in dis- tributed databases in Section 19.7.
+We address query processing in distributed databases in Section 19.7.
 In Section 19.8, we outline issues in handling heterogeneous databases.
 In Section 19.10, we describe directory systems, which can be viewed as a specialized form of distributed databases.

 In this chapter, we illustrate all our examples using the bank database of Figure 19.1.